BeyondHeaven/uec_code/README.md

 ### Pretrained Models
 In the "checkpoints" directory, we have made available two ".pth" files, representing the outcomes of training on both Afifi's Exposure-errors Dataset and our Radiometry Correction Dataset, respectively.

-write a English markdown based on the following:
 ## Training

 Make sure to replace `dataset_root` with the actual path where you downloaded the dataset.